Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 ```

 Try to print out a number (line (1)); you'll see that this doesn't work.
 But printing a string is no problem, why is this?
+The print procedure only accepts
+- a string,
-The print procedure only accepts a string, or a format string with arguments to be substituted in the % placeholders.
+- or a format string with arguments to be substituted in the % placeholders.
 If you use the print procedure with only 1 parameter, then this parameter must be of type string.
-If not, you get the **Error: Type mismatch.
+If not, you for example in `print(1);` get the **Error: Type mismatch.
 Type wanted: string; type given: s64.**

     print(1);

     c:/jai/modules/Basic/Print.jai:386,10: Info: ... in checking argument 1 of call to print.
     print :: (format_string: string, args: ..
 Any, to_standard_error := false) -> bytes_printed: s64 {

-The error text shows that the 1st argument needs to be a string, but that in fact it is meant to be a format string, so that you can specify what you want to print.
+The error text shows that the 1st argument needs to be a string, or that it is meant to be a format string, so that you can specify what you want to print.

 ```c++
  	print ("I greet you: %\n", "Hello, Sailor!");  // => I greet you: Hello, Sailor!
 ```

 The print procedure uses **%** to indicate insertion points for values: the value is substituted for % in the format string.
-Unlike many other languages, you don't need to specify what kind of thing is being printed, and it handles complex types too.
+Unlike many other languages, you don't need to specify what kind of thing (which type) is being printed, and it handles complex types too.
 There is no need for any indication of the type as is done in C (e.g. %d for an integer, or %s for a string) because the Jai compiler knows the types of all print arguments.
 However, if you want any special formatting of the thing to be printed, you must handle that separately.
 To make the print-out more readable, place a new-line (\n) at the end of the format string.

 ### 5.1.4 type_of()